-- FIV.7 The student will use French to demonstrate increased understanding of the connections between content studied in the French class and content studied in other subject areas. - 1.
-Discuss and evaluate examples of the French language and francophone culture(s) found in other subject areas. - 2.
-Compare and contrast topics studied in other subject areas and those studied in French class, such as authors and artists from francophone countries or political and historical events that involve francophone countries. - 3.
-Use French-language resources to analyze knowledge related to other subject areas.
+- WIV.7 The student will demonstrate increased understanding of the connections between content studied in the target-language class and content studied in other subject areas. - 1.
+Discuss and evaluate examples of the language and culture(s) found in other subject areas, such as contemporary and historical themes, world literature, and science and technology. - 2.
+Compare and contrast topics studied in other subject areas and those studied in the target-language class such as authors and artists or political and historical events that involve countries or regions where the target language is spoken. - 3.
+Use target-language resources to continue expanding knowledge related to other subject areas.

-- FIV.8 The student will expand understanding of English and other languages through study and analysis of increasingly complex elements of the target language. - 1.
-Examine local, regional, and national differences in sound systems, pronunciation, vocabulary, and usage in countries or regions where French is spoken and in the United States. - 2.
-Compare linguistic elements of French and English, such as time, tense, and mood, and understand how each language uses different grammatical structures to express these elements. - FIV.9 The student will identify and discuss cultural similarities and differences in social, economic, and political relationships in the global community. - 1.
-Discuss the role of culture in the development of relationships between the United States and countries and regions where French is spoken. - 2.
-Explain how members of francophone culture(s) perceive the United States. - 3.
-Examine local, regional, and national differences in the cultures of countries and regions where French is spoken and the culture(s) of the United States.
+- WIV.8 The student will expand understanding of English and other languages through study and analysis of increasingly complex elements of the target language. - 1.
+Examine local, regional, and national differences in sound systems, pronunciation, vocabulary, and usage in countries or regions where the target

+- language is spoken and in the United States. - 2.
+Compare linguistic elements of the target language and English, such as time, tense, and mood, and understand how each language uses different grammatical structures to express these relationships. - WIV.9 The student will identify and discuss cultural similarities and differences in social, economic, and political relationships in the global community. - 1.
+Discuss the role of culture in the development of relationships between the United States and countries and regions where the target language is spoken. - 2.
+Explain how members of the culture(s) studied perceive the United States. - 3.
+Examine local, regional, and national differences in the cultures of countries and regions where the target language is spoken and the culture(s) of the United States.

-- FIV.10 The student will apply more complex French language skills and expand cultural understanding in opportunities beyond the classroom setting for recreational, educational, and occupational purposes. - 1.
-Analyze in French aspects of francophone cultures researched from interaction with French speakers, and authentic media, entertainment, and technology. - 2.
-Use French-language resources, such as individuals and organizations in the community or technology, to increase cultural understanding.
+- WIV.10 The student will apply more extensively target-language skills and expand cultural understanding in opportunities beyond the classroom setting for recreational, educational, and occupational purposes. - 1.
+Analyze information obtained through media, entertainment, and technology. - 2.
+Use target-language resources, such as individuals and organizations in the community or technology, to increase cultural understanding.